The 5 Biggest Biases That Affect Decision-Making

 Humans make thousands of decisions every day.
-However, our brains don’t give each decision equal attention — we take mental shortcuts.
+To save time and energy, our brains don’t give each decision equal attention.
+Instead, we take mental shortcuts.

 To brain scientists, these shortcuts are known as “biases.”
 They’re neither good nor bad; they just are.
 They help us in certain cases and hinder us in others.
 For instance, an expedience bias compels us to make decisions quickly.
-If we’re in a burning building, that may be valuable.
-But it might be disadvantageous if we’re conducting a performance review, it might cause us to make a mistake.
+If we’re in a burning building, it might be lifesaving, but if we’re conducting a performance review, it might cause us to make a mistake.

-At the NeuroLeadership Institute, we help leaders and teams mitigate the biases that negatively affect people and business decisions, so that they can be more innovative and effective.
-Through our research, we’ve organized more than 150 such biases into five broad categories.
-These five biases comprise the SEEDS Model®, the framework that underpins our solutions geared toward reducing unconscious bias.
+That’s why we’ve unpacked these shortcuts to help leaders and teams mitigate the biases that negatively affect decision-making.
+Scientists have explored more than 150 such biases, which we’ve organized into five categories.
+These five domains comprise The SEEDS Model®, the framework that underpins our solutions for reducing unconscious bias.

-We’ve outlined each of the five biases below.
+We’ve outlined each of the five bias domains below.

-Similarity Bias — We prefer what is like us over what is different
+Similarity bias – We prefer what’s like us over what’s different

-Similarity biases most obviously crop up in people decisions: who to hire, who to promote, who to assign to projects.
+Similarity bias most commonly influences our decisions regarding people: who to hire, who to promote, and who to assign to projects.

 It occurs because humans are highly motivated to see themselves and those who are similar in a favorable light.
-We instinctively create “ingroups” and “outgroups” — boundaries between who we consider close to us and who lives on the margins.
-We generally have a favorable view of our ingroup but a skeptical (or negative) view of the outgroup.
-Hence why managers hire employees who remind them of themselves.
+We instinctively create “in-groups” and “out-groups” — boundaries between those we consider close to us and others who live on the margins.
+We generally have a favorable view of our in-group but a skeptical or negative view of the out-group.
+Hence, managers tend to hire employees who remind them of themselves.

 Overcoming a similarity bias requires actively finding common ground with people who appear different.

-Expedience Bias — We prefer to act quickly rather than take time
+Expedience bias – We prefer to act quickly

-Expedience biases crop up when we are reviewing employees and rely solely on one data point or recommendation.
-The fix is to take more time to gather a wider array of information.
+Expedience bias crops up when we judge employees’ performance based solely on one data point or recommendation.
+The fix is to develop a step-by-step process that makes it easy to gather more information.

-Experience Bias — We take our perception to be the objective truth
+Experience bias – We take our own perception to be the objective truth

-Distance Bias — We prefer what’s closer over what’s farther away
+Distance bias – We prefer what’s close over what’s far away

-Distance biases have become all too common in today’s globalized world.
-They emerge in meetings when folks in the room fail to gather input from their remote colleagues, who may be dialing in on a conference line.
+Distance bias has become all too common in today’s hybrid world.
+It emerges in meetings when folks in the room fail to gather input from their remote colleagues calling in on a video platform.

-The bias reflects our instinct to prioritize that which is nearby, whether in physical space, time, or other domains.
+This type of bias reflects our instinct to prioritize what’s nearby, whether in physical space or time.

-We can mitigate distance biases with systems that acknowledge important figures outside our immediate proximity, such as by calling on remote colleagues first in a meeting before discussing with the room.
+We can mitigate distance bias with systems that acknowledge important figures outside our immediate proximity, such as calling on remote colleagues first in a meeting before discussing with the room.

-Safety biases slow down decision-making and hold back healthy forms of risk-taking.
-One way we can mitigate the bias is by getting some distance between us and the decision — such as by imagining a past self already having made the choice successfully — to weaken the perception of loss.
+Safety bias holds back healthy forms of risk-taking.
+One way we can mitigate this bias is by putting some distance between us and the decision — such as imagining you’re offering advice to a friend — to make those events less emotionally tied to our current selves.

-What’s important to remember about the SEEDS Model® is that no one can mitigate bias alone.
-It takes an entire group using a common language around bias to help individuals make smarter decisions.
+What’s important to remember about all biases is that no one can mitigate bias alone.
+It takes an entire group using a common language around bias to help each other make smarter decisions.